NeuroCognitiveImagingLab/NCIL-website/projects/index.md

   tooltip: Our projects
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-flask" %}Projects
 {:.center}

-Here are the projects we are working on at NCIL:
+NCIL conducts research on language, using a combination of neuroimaging and behavioural measures.
 {:.center}

-{% capture text %}
-Aphasia is a communication disorder that affects approximately 2.5 million people in North America, however currently most people with aphasia do not receive adequate treatment.
-Computer-based therapies can help to address these problems as they provide people with access to a potentially cost-effective therapy, from the comfort of their own home.
-This project aims to develop, test, and commercialize a computer-based therapy for at-home rehabilitation of aphasia.
-This program has been developed, undergone initial testing, and is now recruiting participants with aphasia to participate in testing the refined design of the computer program.

-{%
-  include button.html
-  link="projects/Aphasia"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
-%}
+Here are the current projects we are working on at NCIL:
 {:.center}
-{% endcapture %}
-{%
-  include feature.html
-  image="images/Photo_AphasiaProject.jpeg"
-  link="projects/Aphasia"
-  title="Developing a Prototype of a Computer-Based Therapy for Aphasia: Usability Testing and Preliminary Assessment of Efficacy" text=text
-%}

 {% capture text %}
-During the covid-19 pandemic, there was a widespread adoption of remote work.
-However, the collaboration platforms that enable this work, may strain cognitive systems by inhibiting the ability to develop new ideas, and strain the ability to learn - due in part to increased mind wandering.
-This project aims to explore how the ability to sustain attention may become weaker over time and how changes in work environments can prevent it, using surveys, behavioural studies and electroencephalography (EEG).
-This project is currently recruiting participants.

-{%
-  include button.html
-  link="projects/Project-Homework"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
-%}
-{:.center}
-{% endcapture %}
-{%
-  include feature.html
-  image="images/mind_wandering.PNG"
-  link="projects/Project-Homework"
-  title="Project Homework: An investigation into Cognitive Factors in Remote Collaboration and Remote Work Platforms" flip=true text=text
-%}

-{% capture text %}
-A brain-computer interface (BCI) is an electronic system that can convert an individual’s brain activity into control commands to operate devices, allowing systems to receive input directly from task-related brain signals.
-For this reason, BCIs offer promising assistive technology solutions for people suffering with severe motor dysfunction.
-This project aims to maximize the performance of a BCI to distinguish target responses, for any user, at any time.
-This project will be recruiting participants beginning in January of 2023.

-{%
-  include button.html
-  link="projects/BCI"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
-%}
-{:.center}
-{% endcapture %}
-{%
-  include feature.html
-  image="images/shutterstock_1048466104.jpg"
-  link="projects/BCI"
-  title="A Novel Flickering Oddball Stimulation Paradigm for Hybrid Brain-Computer Interfaces" text=text
-%}

-{% capture text %}
 What Makes a Skilled Reader?
-The Neurocognitive Imaging Lab needs your help to find out!
-We’re looking for students in Grades 2 & 3 who speak English at home and at school, with normal hearing and normal (or corrected to normal) vision, to take part in a longitudinal neuroimaging study.
+The NeuroCognitive Imaging Lab needs your help to find out!
 The goal of the study is to characterize how individual differences in reading skills relate to children’s patterns of brain activation, and how these relationships change from Grade 2 to Grade 5.
-This project will be recruiting participants in 2023.
+We’re currently looking for kids to participate who are in grades 2 or 3, speak only English at home, and are enrolled in either standard English or French immersion programs at school.
+Click below to find out more if you're interested!
 {%
   include button.html
   link="projects/What-Makes-a-Skilled-Reader"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
+  text="Find out more about our fMRI study for kids!" icon="fas fa-arrow-right" flip=true
 %}